gongdf12/asyncddp/README.rst

 # AsyncDDP Installation

-This project implements asynchronous Distributed Data Parallel (DDP) training.
+This project implements Asynchronous Distributed Data Parallel (AsyDDP) training.
 Follow the instructions below to set up your environment and install the package.

 ## 🛠 Prerequisites